 1. Newark Short-term Rental Laws

-As New Jersey's largest city, Newark has established regulations for short-term rentals,focusing on registration and safety standards.
+As New Jersey's largest city, Newark has established detailed short-term-rental regulations covering eligibility, permits, inspections, responsible parties, advertising, and penalties.

 Key Regulations: